-Make sure that the cooking compartment does not contain any leftover packaging, such as polystyrene pellets.
+Make sure that there is no leftover packaging, such as polystyrene pellets, in the cooking compartment and remove the adhesive tape that is in or on the appliance.
 Before heating the appliance, wipe the smooth surfaces in the cooking compartment with a soft, wet cloth.
 Keep the kitchen ventilated while the appliance is heating up.